 Spine & Brain Institute

 We are Marin’s ONLY Spine & Brain Institute, offering comprehensive neurological and spine care.
-The institute is the result of a special collaboration between Marin General Hospital, Mt.
-Tam Spine Center, and the University of California, San Francisco (UCSF) Department of Neurosurgery.
+The institute is the result of a special collaboration between Marin General Hospital, California Orthopedics & Spine, and the University of California, San Francisco (UCSF) Department of Neurosurgery.
 The Spine & Brain Institute at Marin General Hospital offers our patients a single point of access to world-class, comprehensive spine and brain care.
 Each of our partners contributes something special to the program.

-- Mt.
-Tam Spine Center – The physicians and surgeons at the Mt.
-Tam Spine Center bring an invaluable knowledge base and exceptional level of expertise in spinal care.
-Both surgeons are fellowship-trained in spinal surgery and exclusively treat disorders of the spine.
+- California Orthopedics & Spine – The physicians and surgeons at California Orthopedics & Spine bring an invaluable knowledge base and exceptional level of expertise in spinal care.
+Surgeons are fellowship-trained in spinal surgery and exclusively treat disorders of the spine.
 Particular interests include complex cervical spine surgery and scoliosis of the spine.
-The Mt.
-Tam Spine Center was the first to create an outcomes registry for spinal surgery in Marin.
+California Orthopedics & Spine was the first to create an outcomes registry for spinal surgery in Marin.
 We work with them to coordinate surgery, inpatient care, seamless follow-up, and outpatient services.

 - UCSF Department of Neurosurgery – Our relationship with the UCSF Department of Neurosurgery allows us to offer our patients “the best of both worlds,” with seamless care between our two institutions.
 UCSF neurosurgeons provide brain and spine surgical expertise and care on both an emergency and elective basis at Marin General Hospital.
 The UCSF connection allows our patients to benefit from the resources of a renowned teaching hospital, and gives them access to certain clinical trials.
 Having Marin General Hospital as a local resource means they can receive top-quality, personalized care in an intimate neighborhood setting.